rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 9. M+ Show calculated result
 10. M+ Error

+ToDo:
+[-] On mobile screen calculator sides touch screen borders.
+[-] On zen and mobile safari decimal dots hang lower than normal [-] Add keyboard functionality.
+[-] Check percentage in different states.
+[-] 15 * 8 M+ should add 120 to memory, now it adds 8.
+Pressing M+ second time does nothing.
+Should add 120 to memory resulting in 240 kept in memory, ready to recall.
+[-] 15*8 M+ / 8 becomes 1208.
+Appending 8 instead of starting to compose second operand.

 State 0 - Calc Off
 Input           | Effect / Next State
 --------------- | ----------------------------------------------------------